Digital experinces bg

 • Office-based employees who rely on smart features for lighting, temperature, safety, and security that depend on machine-to-machine (M2M) communications and the Internet of Things.

-Machines are used in ways we would have considered unimaginable just a few years ago.
-They are increasingly being hooked onto the Internet, across all industries.
-This is creating a colossal communication network on a global scale.
+Machines are used in unimaginable areas worldwide and are increasingly being hooked into the Internet, across all industries, creating a colossal communication network at the global scale.
+Gartner estimates connected devices in use worldwide will top 20 billion by 2020.

 What was simply regarded as user experience is now something altogether different.
 It has evolved into digital experience across end-users, employees and IoT.